Samantha Harrison: Career

 Harrison was first selected for the Black Sticks Women in June 2009, along with ten other players as the Black Sticks squad was overhauled following its last-place finish at the 2008 Beijing Olympics, joining her older sister Charlotte, who had been in the team since October 2005.
-She played her first official match for the Black Sticks on 3 July 2009, against Argentina in her hometown of Whangarei, as part of a series of games against Argentina and China.
+She played her first official match for the Black Sticks on 3 July 2009, against Argentina in her hometown of Whangārei, as part of a series of games against Argentina and China.

-She was part of the New Zealand team that played at the 2010 Commonwealth Games, winning a silver medal.
+Harrison was part of the New Zealand team that played at the 2010 Commonwealth Games, winning a silver medal.
 She then participated at the 2012 Summer Olympics, where New Zealand finished fourth.